 - An example of gradual Islamization is found in many countries where the Muslim Brotherhood, Islamic NGOs and other likewise groups roll out a holistic Islamic mission strategy, coupled with a ban on conversion at the family and local community level.

-- An example of the use of militant force can be seen in groups such as Islamic State, Boko Haram and al-Shabaab.
+- An example of the use of militant force can be seen in groups such as Islamic State, an extremist group that is located primarily in Northern Nigeria and al-Shabaab.

 The scope of this ‘Islamic movement’ is global.